 The delicate brown little bird with its bright yellow beak dances elegantly on its high grey legs on a large waterlily leaf.
 It is a challenge to capture it from my unstable 1-person kayak that rolls violently on the waves caused by a lancha (a small passenger motor boat) passing by.
 I am kayaking around Las Isletas de Granada, (the islets of Granada), in Nicaragua.
 According to the legend, there would be 365 islands scattered around the peninsula, one for each day of the year… Quite a lot to explore!

 “Pupusas are the specialty of El Salvador!
 We eat pupusas all day.
 There is even the National Pupusa Day every November where the biggest pupusa was cooked reaching a diameter of 4.5 meters!
 And if you ever fly from San Salvador, you will see that Salvadorans buy pupusas before the flight to bring them abroad!”
 With this enthusiastic answer of our Salvadoran friend to our local specialty question, we had to try as many pupusas as possible while traveling through El Salvador!
-Keep reading
+Keep tasting!

 Passing a few women washing their clothes in the river and drying them on the warm volcanic boulders on this sunny Sunday morning, we are entering the Somoto Canyon, Nicaragua, a beautiful playground of soft boulders, steep cliffs, clear pools and wild rapids for a 6-hour self-guided canyoning adventure.
 Keep traveling!